waxxio/waxx/README.md

 Each thread is prespawned and each thread makes it's own database connection.
 Requests are received and put into a FIFO request queue.
 The threads work through the queue.
-Each request, including session management, a database query, access control, and rendering in HTML or JSON is approximately 1-2ms (on a modern Xeon server).
+Each request, including session management, a database query, access control, and rendering in HTML or JSON is approximately 1 ms (on a modern laptop or server).
 With additional libraries, Waxx also easily generates XML, XLSX, CSV, PDF, etc.

 ### Easy to Grok
-Waxx has no Classes.
+Waxx has no classes.
 It is Module-based and the Modules have methods (functions).
 Each method within a Module is given parameters and the method runs in isolation.
 There are no instance variables and no global variables.